.

 You can plant anything in a raised bed!
 Vegetable gardens and herbs produce especially well.
 Here are some advantages of a raised bed:

-1) You want better vegetable production.
 Some research suggests that raised beds may double vegetable production compared to conventional garden beds.
 This may be due to several factors: less soil compaction, closer spaced plants and no room wasted in paths.
+Soil in the bed is loose and deep which encourages good root growth.

-3) You have poor soil.
 Raised beds are great for areas with poor soil.
-Instead of constantly battling clay soil, sandy soil or very acid or alkaline soil, you can add good fertile soil to your raised bed.
+Instead of constantly battling clay soil, sandy soil or very acid or alkaline soil, you can add good fertile soil to your raised bed and ignore the crappy soil underneath.
+This is also a good option if your ground soil has herbicide contamination.

-4) You want to conserve water.
 Raised beds use less water and you can direct the water to the plants that need it.
-Save money on your water bill!
+You water only the plants, not the paths.
+This saves money on your water bill!

-7) You want to spend less time weeding.
 You can add good weed free soil to your raised beds.
 This will cut sown considerably on the time you have to spend weeding.
 Plus weeding is easier in loose well drained soil.
+Those dandelions pull right up!

 How to Make a Raised Bed